OptiSchmopti/CsvProc9000/README.md

 **CsvProc9000** is a light-weight, rule-based CSV-Processor.
 It watches a given Inbox-Folder for you and processes - based on the given rules - any new CSV-File that it catches and outputs it anywhere you want.

+## ⚠️ Support

+Both the service and the UI application are currently only supported on 64 Bit Windows!

 ## 🖥️ Installation

+### Service

 Go to the [Releases](https://github.com/OptiSchmopti/CsvProc9000/releases) and select a Release that you want to use.
 Generally the lastest release is recommended, because it has all the latest Fixes and Features.
 Attached to the Release you'll find a `CsvProc9000-vX_X_X.zip` which contains: